FilipDominec/rp2daq/docs/DEVELOPERS.md

 # Developer information

-## Don't write C code, unless you are sure you want to
+## Don't write and compile C code, unless you are sure you want to

+It is very likely you *don't need to read this document*.

 In most expected use cases, pre-compiled rp2daq firmware only needs to be downloaded and flashed once, as described in the [main README document](README.md).
 All its functions will then be activated at runtime by the Python script in your computer.